by Texas Homesteader ~

-I’ll open it up in the spring when I go down there to tidy up & check to make sure we have everything we need in our storm shelter.
+I’ll open it up in the spring when I tidy up & check our shelter supplies to make sure we have everything we need in our storm shelter.

-I also have a piddle pad stored in the storage cooler since we’ll scoop Bailey up and take her to the shelter with us for her safety.
+I also added a piddle pad stored in the storage cooler since we’ll scoop Bailey up and take her to the shelter with us for her safety.

-I also keep a large absorbent beach towel inside the sealed storage cooler.
+I also added a large absorbent beach towel inside the sealed storage cooler.
 In all probability we’ll be making our dash to the storm shelter in heavy rain.
 We’ll be able to dry off with this towel to keep from getting chilled.

 Links In This Post:

 - * Igloo 100-Qt Cooler

 - What To Stock In Our Underground Storm Shelter

 - Spring Maintenance Chores For Our Storm Shelter

 - How To Stay Warm When The Power Goes Out